imDMK/SpentTime/README.md

 ### Information
 This is a plugin that allows you to check how much time a player has spent on the server.
 * **Performance-focused** - Minimizes the impact on server resources, allowing you to maintain high server performance.
-* **Simplicity of configuration** - Thanks to clear documentation, even people without advanced knowledge can easily adapt the plug-in to their own needs.
+* **Simplicity of configuration** - Thanks to clear documentation, even people without advanced knowledge can easily adapt the plugin to their own needs.
 * **Regularly Updated** - We update our plugin regularly, both fixing bugs and adding new features to ensure full compatibility with the latest versions of the game.

 ### Features